DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 }
 ```

 Here, we want Morgan to have at most read access so that he may consult government services he may be interested in.
 The access card above essentially grants Morgan only `BROWSE` and `READ` permissions on `Service` entities.
-Also, he only has access to the `title` and `description` properties.
+Also, he only has `BROWSE` and `READ` permissions to the `title` and `description` properties of the `Service` entity.

 Sending an HTTP __GET__ request to `/services` as Morgan will return a `200 OK` with the following body: